 Following the assessment and action plan portions of the meeting, participants were invited to complete an evaluation form.
-They identified what they liked about the discussion, what elements of the self-assessment tools or processes needed further refinement, and what additional resources could help their or other communities organize around community functioning and disaster resilience.
+They identified what they liked about the discussion, what elements of the self-assessment tools or processes needed further refinement, and what additional resources could help their or other communities organize around social capital and cohesion and disaster resilience.